CNL Certification Exam Eligibility

 Registered Nurse licensure (The candidate will be ineligible if currently being disciplined by a state nursing board.)

-Graduation from a CNL master's or post-master’s program, accredited by a nursing accrediting agency recognized by the U.S. Secretary of Education, that prepares individuals with the competencies delineated in the AACN white paper on The Education and Role of the Clinical Nurse Leader.
+Graduation from a CNL master's or post-master’s program, accredited by a nursing accrediting agency recognized by the U.S. Secretary of Education, that prepares individuals with the competencies delineated in the AACN white paper CNL Competencies and Curricular Expectations for Education and Practice.

 Certification will be awarded by CNC upon documentation and verification of RN licensure and graduation from a CNL education program.